suresh-gandhi/Problem-Solving/Linked Lists/Remove Linked List Elements.md

 //// Gif ////

-But what to do if we have to delete the head node too.
+But what to do if we have to delete the head node too?
+For that we just return head->next as our result.

 ## Detailed Procedure